mquandalle/meteor-typescript-compiler/README.md

 ## Third Party Libraries' Typings

-It's recommended to use `typings` tool to search and install typings of third party libraries.
+It's recommended to use [`typings`](https://github.com/typings/typings) tool to search and install typings of any third party library.
-This tool can search across and install typings from multiple global repos including [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+This tool can search and install typings from multiple global repos including well-known [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

 For example, to install Meteor typings, just hit: